BIOGRAPHY and Highlights

 Chloé de Buyl-Pisco

 “Chloé de Buyl- Pisco has been both directing and teaching full time for 20 years, as well performing professionally for 28 years, all over the globe.
-She has been based in Ireland since 1992, with lots of links to Sweden and Australia for the last 8 years.
-(With a definite wanderlust for bringing her work to a multitude of lands and oceans, in 2018 to 18 countries in 6 months.)
+She has been based in Ireland since 1992, with lots of links to Sweden and Australia for the last 10 years.

 She began training circus at 3 years old in the Brussels circus school, She then began working as a professional ballet dancer for 10 years of tours in solos / principal roles with Cork City Ballet, at the same time as secondary school.